llpeterson/data/presentation.md

 be displayed in bold or italics, what font type and size should be used, and where images should be positioned.

-The enormous popularity of the Web and the availability of all sorts of applications and data on it have also created a situation in which different Web applications need to communicate with each other and understand each other's data.
+The availability of all sorts of Web applications and data have also created a situation in which different Web applications need to communicate with each other and understand each other's data.
 For example, an e-commerce website might need to talk to a shipping company's website to allow a customer to track a package without ever leaving the e-commerce website.
-This in fact starts to look a lot more like RPC, and the approach taken in the Web today to enable such communication among web servers is based on the *Extensible Markup Language* (XML).
+This quickly starts to look a lot like RPC, and the approach taken in the Web today to enable such communication among web servers is based on the *Extensible Markup Language* (XML)—a way to describe the data being exchanged between Web apps.

 Markup languages, of which HTML and XML are both examples, take the tagged data approach to the extreme.
 Data is represented as text, and text tags known as *markup* are intermingled with the data text to express information about the data.
-In the case of HTML, markup merely indicates how the text should be displayed; other markup languages like XML can express the type and structure of the data.
+In the case of HTML, markup indicates how the text should be displayed; other markup languages like XML can express the type and structure of the data.

 XML is actually a framework for defining different markup languages for different kinds of data.
 For example, XML has been used to define a